-LastPass and 1Password are two of the best password managers out there, and both are ranked highly on our list of the best password managers.
-The two are comparable in price, features and compatibility, especially with 1Password's recent launch of a full-fledged Linux version.
+LastPass and 1Password are two of the best password managers available today.
+They are also comparable in price, features and compatibility, especially since 1Password released a full-fledged Linux version.

-LastPass does have a leg up with its free tier, which has all the basic functionality you could want, although it recently limited syncing across all device types (computers, smartphones and tablets) to its premium plan.
-However, 1Password's user experience on Apple devices and its plans to improve the design across platforms put it in close proximity to other competitors.
+However, LastPass does have a leg up with its free tier.
+While it has most of the basic functionality you could want, it now limits syncing across device types (computers, smartphones and tablets) to its premium plan.
+Still though, 1Password’s user experience on Apple devices and its design improvements on other platforms put it in close proximity to the competition.

 LastPass vs. 1Password: Specs